-Orange County is currently in Tier 2 of the Governor’s Blueprint for a Safer Economy.
+Orange County, California is currently in the Purple Tier of the Governor’s Blueprint for a Safer Economy.
 Multiple types of worksites are allowed to open in this tier, frequently in a modified fashion.
 In order to prevent illness among staff and customers, and to allow continued progress toward reopening of community sectors, all worksites should have COVID-19 response plans in place.
 These plans should outline a response to suspect or confirmed COVID-19 cases to prevent and minimize spread of in the facility.

 The State of California’s Blueprint for a Safer Economy, which describes the 4 reopening tiers, and the processes and metrics by which counties are able to progress through the tiers, can be found at https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/COVID-19/COVID19CountyMonitoringOverview.aspx.

 The State’s complete guidance to reduce risk at worksites can be found at https://covid19.ca.gov/industry-guidance/#top.

 What public health agency do I report COVID-19 outbreaks to in Orange County?

 - Orange County employers must report COVID-19 outbreaks to the Orange County Health Care Agency (OCHCA).